|

 System registry entries:

-Group policies (recommended) - UVK will prevent the group
+Group policies (user choice) - UVK will prevent the group

 poilicies from being changed either using gpedit.exe or modifying